-I have flown with Emirates in Business Class a number of times and have reviewed their long haul flights.
+I have flown with Emirates in Business Class a number of times and have reviewed their long-haul flights.
 My trip reports can be found below.
-Emirates Business Class offers comfy seats, excellent amenity kits, huge entertainment selection, delicious airline… Read More.
+Emirates Business Class offers comfy seats, excellent amenity kits, a huge entertainment selection, delicious airline… Read More.

 Note: Benefits offered correct at the time of writing but may be amended at discretion of the vendor.
 Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.